YoRzHe-HotaaRu/University-AI-Receptionist/README.md

 ### Text-to-Speech (TTS)

-- Click the speaker icon in the chat header to enable/disable auto-voice
+- Click the speaker toggle button in the chat header to enable/disable auto-voice
-- When enabled, AI responses will be spoken aloud automatically
+- When enabled, AI responses will be spoken aloud automatically after streaming completes
-- Labels show "Suara: Hidup" (Voice: On) or "Suara: Mati" (Voice: Off)
+- Labels show **"Suara: Hidup"** (Voice: On) or **"Suara: Mati"** (Voice: Off)
+- The toggle pulses while audio is loading/playing
+- Click again to stop playback immediately

+### AI Reasoning Display

+- The app uses a reasoning-capable model (MiniMax M2.5) that shows its thinking process
+- During streaming, reasoning appears in a compact scrollable box (120px max height)
+- After the response completes, reasoning collapses to a **"Lihat fikiran AI"** toggle
+- Click the toggle to expand/collapse the reasoning

 ### Memory System